 On February 10, 2016, we granted incentive stock options to six employees to purchase an aggregate of 39,381 shares of common stock under our 2004 Plan, with an exercise price equal to \$5.89 per share.
 Options to purchase 169 shares have subsequently been exercised for common stock.
-Options to purchase 2.205 shares were terminated without being exercised.
+Options to purchase 2,205 shares were terminated without being exercised.

 On August 10, 2016, we granted incentive stock options to eight employees to purchase an aggregate of 27,665 shares of common stock under the Liquidia Technologies, Inc. 2016 Equity Incentive Plan, as amended, or the 2016 Plan, with an exercise price equal to \$5.89 per share.
-Options to purchase 10,191 shares have subsequently been exercised for common stock.
-Options to purchase 10,726 shares were terminated without being exercised.
+Options to purchase 11,749 shares have subsequently been exercised for common stock.
+Options to purchase 11,016 shares were terminated without being exercised.

 On August 30, 2016, we granted incentive stock options to three employees to purchase an aggregate of 13,964 shares of common stock under the 2016 Plan, with an exercise price equal to \$5.89 per share.
-Options to purchase 2,420 shares were terminated without being exercised.
+Options to purchase 5,682 shares have subsequently been exercised for common stock.
+Options to purchase 4,420 shares were terminated without being exercised.